- on the basis of insulating material used in their manufacture,

 Electrical Cable Classification According to Voltage

-However, the method of classification of electrical cable on the basis of voltage more common, according to which they can be divided into the following categories:
+However, the method of electrical cable classification on the basis of voltage more common, according to which they can be divided into the following categories:

 - Low-tension cables — up to 1000 V

 - High-tension cables — up to 11000 V